What is Internet of Things (IoT)? Everything you Need to Know

 The uniqueness of this IoT approach lies in the fact that it requires the use of monitoring devices in the very depths of the rainforest, an area where traditional cellular networks offer hardly any or no connectivity at all.
 The Brazilian system’s great advantage is that, in case the trees are kept safe and sound, the monitoring devices won’t ever have to transmit any data whatsoever.

-IoT security: Internet of Things or Internet of thugs?
+IoT security: is Internet of Things safe?

 It should not come as a surprise that the swift advancements in IoT exposes the whole environment to substantial risks of security threats and data breaches.
 Yet, despite permanent security issues, it is assumed that IoT will continue to spread, making its users increasingly dependent on it.
 It is a widely adopted view that in the name of convenience and empowerment, people will be able to accept isolated instances of privacy losses and security breaches.